derlehner/IndoorAirQuality_DigitalTwin_Exemplar/raspberry/actual_data/README.md

 #### 1.3.1 Raspberry Pi Setup

-For the setup of the Raspberry Pi an introduction is given on the [Raspberry Pi homepage](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up).
+For the setup of the Raspberry Pi an introduction is given on the Raspberry Pi homepage^3.
 In the following section a short overview is given.
 First of all an operation system needs to be downloaded and an image needs to be installed on the SD-card.
 For this step the Card-Reader is needed.
-For this project the Raspberry Pi

-OS Lite (32-bit) is used, which is a port of Debian with no desktop environment.
-There is an Imager program available to fasten the [installation step here](https://www.raspberrypi.org/software/).
+For this project the Raspberry Pi OS Lite (32-bit) is used, which is a port of Debian with no desktop environment.
+There is an Imager program available to fasten the installation step^4.
 The instructions of the program need to be followed and afterward the SD-Card is ready to use.
 The next step is to connect the Raspberry Pi (Power adapter, LAN-cable, Keyboard and HDMI cable) and to insert the SD-Card.
 The initial startup is done and thedefault login